sungg888/mds_homework/README.md

 1) a learning space to explore and practice using GitHub issues in milestones and Project boards

-2) a homework organizer for UBC MDS students for their 4th block in the program
+2) a homework organizer for UBC MDS students for their 4th block in the program.

 # Usage